 Explicit information about the Conservation Plan specifically has not been disseminated to the public in any of the three countries.
 However, several of the actions recommended within the Plan have been promoted within each country.
-The raising of public awareness of harbour porpoises generally has been implemented, particularly within Germany but also recently public awareness efforts have increased in Sweden.
+Raising of public awareness of harbour porpoises in general is ongoing, particularly within Germany but also recently public awareness efforts have increased in Sweden.